100 Hours

 -

-Research with independent artists surfaced two recurring needs: mentorship and industry access (A&R, production, marketing, legal).
-The program blueprint centered on delivering focused, high‑value time with proven experts rather than generic “exposure.”
+Research with independent artists surfaced two recurring needs: mentorship and tangible industry access (A&R, production, marketing, legal).
+The insight informed a blueprint centered on high-value time with proven experts rather than generic “exposure.”

 -

-Built the 100 Hours initiative with Bulleit as the funding partner: defining mentor tracks (production, A&R, branding/marketing, legal/finance), recruiting mentors, and creating an application/selection workflow that prioritized readiness and impact.
+Built 100 Hours in partnership with Bulleit, defining mentor tracks across production, branding, and business; recruiting mentors; and designing an application workflow that prioritized readiness, diversity, and impact.

 -

-Rolled out mentorship sessions totalling 100+ hours with industry leaders (e.g., Kier Lehman, Jen Malone) and capped the year with public‑facing programming and celebration—amplifying artists’ work and the partnership’s outcomes.
+Rolled out mentorship sessions totaling 100+ hours with top industry leaders (e.g., Kier Lehman, Jen Malone), culminating in public-facing programming and a year-end showcase amplifying the artists’ growth and the partnership’s outcomes.

 What It Did